User Guide: DeSci Nodes v1.0 [Capybara]

 RDF graphs through the semantic web

 Research Objects are invaluable for machine-generated metadata regarding semantic types.
-Nodes are RDF graphs at their core.
-The Node RDF graph maps connections between digital objects that are not inferable by machine-generated metadata because in most cases, there is little to no mutual information between the embeddings derived from these components in the absence of user-inputed metadata records.
+Nodes are at their core.
+The Node RDF graph maps connections between digital objects that are not inferable by machine-generated metadata because in most cases, there is between the embeddings derived from these components in the absence of user-inputed metadata records.

 For example, there is no way to know that a particular .csv dataset file is linked to a given research paper in the absence of a human-generated metadata annotating .csv file indicating to the machine that "this is the data of paper X".
 By adding components with their semantic types to your Node, we create such a relational mapping: